 - Red Lentils - Lentils add a good amount of plant-based protein and texture to this recipe.
 I used red lentils because I love how soft they get when they break down as they cook, they practically melt into the sauce.
 You could also use green or brown lentils, chickpeas, or any beans you prefer.

-In a large pan, saute the diced onion in water or vegetable broth for 10 minutes or until translucent.
-Add the minced garlic, turmeric powder, and thai yellow paste to the pan.
+In a large pan, saute the diced onion until it's soft and translucent.
+Add the minced garlic, turmeric powder, and yellow curry paste to the pan.
 Stir and saute for 1-2 minutes or until fragrant (Photos 1 & 2).

 Add the rinsed and drained red lentils, cauliflower florets (plus the chopped up green leaves and stem) coconut milk, and vegetable broth (Photos 3 & 4).